 Moreover, the target audience is not the only point to concentrate on.
 Type of content can also become a key factor in making the social network go around photos and images, videos, short or long copy blocks, links, recommendations, or something else.
 Anyway, although diverse social networks spring up like mushrooms, in most cases, they still find their user and readers, especially if UI/UX is thought out from the very first stages of design.

 Having practical experience in design for various social networking websites and applications here in Tubik, we decided to share some of our ideas on things important to consider in the process of creating a product targeted at communication.
 As this topic is really wide and it’s impossible to mention everything in one post, today, we only start this conversation having gathered the general positions the designer needs to take into account while working on this kind of product.

 Features of a social network

-Social networks as the services concentrated on communication usually have some basic features, which are mostly universal independently from target audience or perhaps content on which the communication is based.
-Among this basic features we would mention:
+Social networks, as the services concentrated on communication, usually have some basic features, which are mostly universal independently from the target audience or perhaps the content on which the communication is based.
+Among these basic features we would mention: